People ask whether AI focus groups are accurate because they are really asking whether they can trust the output enough to make a decision.

 AI focus groups can be useful, but they are not accurate in the same way a well-designed survey, live interview, or market experiment can be accurate.

 The short answer: AI focus groups are best used for directional learning.
 They can help teams spot likely reactions, weak claims, confusion, and useful routes to improve.
-They should not be treated as designed to support decisions market truth.
+They should not be treated as market truth.

 That distinction is the whole article.